dantecatalfamo/Hak5-CloudC2-OpenRC/README.md

 C2_OPTS="-reverseProxy -reverseProxyPort XXX"
 ```

+NOTE: You MUST set `C2_HOSTNAME` for the daemon to launch.

 ## Starting the daemon

 After following the setup, all you have to do to launch CloudC2 is run